1902-feb18-net/Andy-code/Andy-Notes/panelPractice.md

 2. read_committed: fixes dirty read (see other transactions unfinished work)
 3. repeatable_read: fixeds nonrepeatable read (reading rows more than once, another transaction change in between)
 4. serializable: fixed phantom read(transactions can insert rows that meets conditions)
+	- data getting changed in current transactions by other transactions

 ### What is ADO.NET?
 Connected and Disconnected architecture?
 Connected architecture is where we are constantly connected to a database to retrieve data.
 We gennerally start with opening a connection.
 Then we execute some command.ExecuteReader() that returns a DataReader for SELECT queries.
 We then process the results and finally close the connection when finished.

 Disconnected is where we open a connection to the database to grab what we need and store it into some variable to be used.
 We want to minimize the amount of time the connection spends open since it costs resources to keep open(although faster).
 We open a connection, then we fill a dataSet by using the DataAdapter.
 Then we close thc onnection and process results which contains our dataset that containes some DataTable with its rows and columns.

+### DbSet vs DataSet
+- The DbSet class represents an entity set that can be used for create, read, update, and delete operations.
+	- The context class (derived from DbContext) must include the DbSet type properties for the entities which map to database tables and views.
+- DataSet is a collection of datatables.
+We can store the database table, view data in the DataSet and can also store the xml value in dataset and get it if required.
+	- To achieve this you need to use DataAdapter which work as a mediator between Database and DataSet.

 ### What is Entity Framework?
 Entity framework is an ORM which stands for Object Relational Mapping that enables .NET devs to work with a db using .NET objects.
 Our .NET project usually consists of a UI, BLL, and DAL and Entity Framework would go within the DAL.
 What it does is to save data stored in properties of business entities and retrieves data from the db and converts to business entity objects automatically.